 In the preceding query, we use Python's built in

-min() function to select the smallest longitude value which works because we represented our city locations as longitude, latitude pairs.
+min()function to select the smallest longitude value and this works because we represented our city locations as longitude and latitude pairs.
 It is possible to use different representations for points including possible representations where this code would need modification to work correctly.
-But for our
+However, for our

 done() method, which will keep the turtle graphics window with our map open until we choose to close it using the close handle at the top of the window.

 Whether you followed along using the Python interpreter or you ran the complete program as a script, you should see the following map rendered in real time: